- First Aid Essentials Slideshow

 - How can I prevent injuries after a hurricane?

 - How do I deal with wild and domestic animals in a disaster?

-What is my family plan for a hurricane?
+Have a family plan for a hurricane

 The National Hurricane Center suggests having a family disaster plan that is written down and discussed with all family members before a storm approaches.
 Create a checklist for all the things you will need to do in the event of an approaching storm.